NorwegianVeterinaryInstitute/BioinfTraining/compgenomics.md

 by using the INFBIO course pages linked to above, or (quite often) typing in the name of the program, without any options, and pressing enter.

+Note, in the command below, long commands will be broken up with a `\`.
+If you write in the commands in one long line, you do not include this slash.

 #### qlogin

 XX should be replaced with how many hours you want, CPUS with the number of cpus you want to use.
 Remember, if you ask for more than one cpu, you should actually use those CPUs when running commands.
 I.e. for SPAdes for instance, you should specify the `-t` option.
+You are also likely to want to use `screen` before requesting a `qlogin` session.

 ```
 qlogin --account=nn9305k --time=XX:00:00 --ntasks=CPUS --mem-per-cpu=4G